 Down on the sand at the southern end, Flora i Talay and Koh Chang Paradise have some decent in house diners which are worth a visit – Flora does a nightly BBQ – but the restaurant to look out for is up by the road, Signature, next door to Pajamas Hostel.

-This is the rebranding of the the former Nong Bua and it comes complete with upstairs bar and coffee house as well as a separate area at the rear with thatch covered salas.
+This is the rebranding of the the former Nong Bua and it comes complete with a hipster IG upstairs bar and coffee house as well as a separate area at the rear with thatch covered salas.
 This is certainly one of the best Chai Chet restaurants – we reviewed it here a few years ago.

 In amongst the beer bars at the northern end, King Pizza comes with a slew of recommendations – takeaway only.

 Once of VJ Plaza, Marco now makes his home opposite Flora i Talay.
 Ranking near the top of all the Koh Chang Italian restaurants, the affable host serves up homemade pastas, pizzas and mains – plenty of good reviews in Tripadvisor.